kundansinghdev/SecureAuthSystem/README.md

 # 🔒 SecureAuthSystem Documentation

-SecureAuthSystem provides a comprehensive authentication framework, allowing users to register and log in using various methods.
-This system combines security and flexibility for a seamless user experience.
+SecureAuthSystem provides a robust authentication framework allowing users to register and log in using multiple options.
+This solution combines security and flexibility for seamless user access.

 ---